jelloir/bdsrotator/README.md

 Example Usage
 -------------

+The script will prompt for a username and/or password in the absense of a netrc file.
+To use a netrc file create it as follows:

+    editor ~/.netrc

+    machine vcenter.example.local
+        login vbadmin
+        password mypassword

 To mount a disk, export it via NFS to the VBA Archive VM and boot the VBA Archive VM in it's simplest form: